vkbo/novelWriter/docs/source/tech_storage.rst

 The reason for this cryptic file naming is to avoid issues with file naming conventions and restrictions on different operating systems, and also to have a file name that does not depend on what the user names the document within the project, or changes it to.
+This is particularly useful when using a versioning system.

 Each document file contains a plain text version of the text from the editor.
 The file can in principle be edited in any text editor, and is suitable for diffing and version control if so